Michelin PAX System: Lawsuit

-Michelin developed the PAX system in the late 1995, first calling it PAV, but introduced the system as the PAX system in late 2000.
+On December 20, 2010, the United States District Court for the District of Maryland granted final approval of the consumer class action.

+Technical details

 The PAX system approached the problem differently, requiring a system of parts, not just a different tire.
 Rather than extra stiff and supportive sidewalls, the PAX system relies on a newly designed asymmetric wheel, a supportive insert and a similarly asymmetric tire combination to provide an extended run-flat capability of up to 125 miles at 50 or 55 mph.

 The PAX system weighed approximately the same as four conventional tires plus a spare.
 So although comparable PAX tires were heavier than conventional counterparts, they were not that much heavier (Michelin claims four PAX System assemblies are equal to the weight of 4.7 standard tire-wheel assemblies).
 However, rotating mass and unsprung weight of the wheels and tires on the ground increased, which is a disadvantage.
 In addition, no spare tire had to be carried, so that PAX-equipped vehicles weighed no more than conventionally equipped vehicles, and had more storage space without the spare tire.
 Michelin said that the retail replacement cost of the PAX tires would be approximately equal to the cost of five conventional tires.
 The true cost was approximately US$1200 or $1600 for snow tires in 2008 for Odyssey which is higher than some conventional tires.
 PAX tires allegedly had a smoother ride and provided better gas mileage than the comparable conventional tire but owner impressions vary greatly.
 PAX tires provided peace of mind and real safety and added mobility that no conventional tire could but limited availability and cost of PAX tires and service reduced owner satisfaction.
 As with the zero-pressure type run flats, a tire pressure monitoring system (TPMS) was mandatory.
 TPMS became mandatory on all cars soon afterward.

 The soft PAX sidewall allows for a more comfortable ride compared to run flat tires which work by having stiff sidewalls.
 When flat, the PAX tire sidewalls collapse until the weight of the car is riding on an internal polymer support ring mounted to an asymmetric wheel.
 That is the outside diameter of the wheel is smaller than the inside diameter of the wheel.
 This asymmetric wheel and tire design allows the tire to lock onto the wheel, rather than coming off at speed and/or while turning.
 So a PAX wheel that appears to be about 18 inches from the outside of the car (the side facing out), will look more like 19 inches on the inside of the wheel (the side facing the suspension).
 The inner support ring is also coated with a gel that is required to lubricate the rotating flat PAX tire.